 Before you check for these issues, make sure you have an Android phone running Android 8.0 (Oreo) and up, with a data plan.
 For best performance, we recommend the latest version of Android.
 Follow the instructions to check your version.

-Starting with Android 10, Android Auto is built into the phone as a technology that enables your phone to connect to your car display.
-This means you no longer have to install a separate app from the Play Store to use Android Auto with your car display.
+Android Auto is built into the phone as a technology that enables your phone to connect to your car display.
+This means you do not have to install a separate app from the Play Store to use Android Auto with your car display.